martinbudden/Crate-vector_quaternion_matrix/README.md

 **SIMD** support can be enabled with the `simd` feature.

+It is currently experimental and many of the implementations are naive "placeholder" implementations to be optimized at a later date.
+These placeholder implementations may be slower than the non-SIMD code, so if you used SIMD make sure you benchmark to show that you are indeed getting a performance improvement.

 This uses [portable simd](https://doc.rust-lang.org/core/simd/index.html), which requires the nightly compiler, since it is still unstable in rust.